adeutscher/core-tools/README.md

 ## Modules

-I made a module-based system for storing functions in order to limit uneeded data leaks.
+I made a module-based system for storing functions in order to limit unneeded data leaks.

 ### Module Creation